 Ya Nui Beach

-You may find the occasional beach lounger and even dive shop near the beach.
 There is only one restaurant nearby, which goes by the name Ya Nui Bungalow.
 You will find all the traditional Thai dishes at very affordable prices.

 Nai Harn Beach

 Located in the South of Phuket, 660-meter-long Nai Harn Beach is where this corner of the Andaman does its best impression of the Greek Aegean.
 Seriously, there’s something undeniably Mediterranean about this cove.
 It could be on Mykonos if it weren’t for the smell of ginger and soy from the local pad Thai cooks and the occasional coconut palm!

 Once known only to the locals, the beach is now a regular mention in the Phuket travel brochures.
 However, due to the modest size of the bay, it remains relatively undeveloped, retaining its natural charm and quiet beauty.